experts in business education driven by a social mission.

 Dr. Keith Weigelt is the Marks-Darivoff Family Professor of Strategy at The Wharton School, University of Pennsylvania.
 Professor Weigelt is a game theorist and his teaching focuses on the theory’s relevance to the business world.

 He is the recipient of the Wharton School Excellence in Teaching Awards for both his negotiation and strategy classes.
-Professor Weigelt founded Building Bridges to Wealth in 2012 and his innovative business curriculum is based on both extensive research as well as personal experience.
+Professor Weigelt co-founded Bridges to Wealth in 2012 and his innovative business curriculum is based on both extensive research as well as personal experience.
 He began working in his father’s small business at twelve years old; at fifteen he managed all of the company’s investments.
-In 2014, Building Bridges to Wealth became part of the social enterprise Bridges to Wealth.

 He has been invited to teach his business curriculum in elite private schools throughout the United States, and takes a Robin Hood approach in using income generated by that program to support his work in urban classrooms and communities of faith.

-Jill is the Founder of Investing in Ourselves, a Philadelphia based non-profit committed to positive lifestyle behavior change in underserved communities of Philadelphia.
+Jill is the co-founder of Bridges to Wealth, working since 2012 to design and implement all community and school-based programming.
 Jill also teaches in the University of Pennsylvania's Graduate School of Education Urban Masters program.

 Jill Bazelon holds a Ph.D. in Educational Policy from the Penn Graduate School of Education and a B.A. from Williams College.
 Dr. Bazelon taught elementary school for five years: first as a Teach for America corps member in the South Bronx, New York, and then at a charter school in South Central Los Angeles.